jg2kpy/jg2kpy/README.md

 Hi, I'm Junior Gutiérrez and I'm from Asunción, capital of Paraguay 🇵🇾

 ## University Career 👨‍🎓
-I am currently studying "Ingeniería en Informática", this career is a mix between computer science and more classic engineering.
+I am currently studying "Ingeniería en Informática", this career is a mix between computer science and engineering.

 ## Self-learning
 Apart from my university career, I dedicate myself to learning on platforms such as Platzi and Udemy.